The RGD thanks Tomomi Lo RGD for her contributions to the RGD community.

 What have you gained from being an RGD volunteer and why would you recommend it to other members who might be thinking of getting involved?I recommend all the RGD Members who want to be a part of something bigger than just themselves to volunteer with the RGD.
 Volunteering has given me more purpose in my career by giving me a chance to give back to the creative community which has in return given me back so much more.

 Do you have thoughts on what you might like to do as a volunteer with the RGD in the future?

-I’d like to be more involved in working with the younger generation of designers.
-I want to make sure they have the resources to build a career they want, a community that is open to support them and give them a platform to showcase their work and be recognized.
+I’d like to be more involved in working with the next generation of designers.
+I want to make sure they have the resources to build a career they want, a community that is open to supporting them and gives them a platform to showcase their work and be recognized.
 It’s something I searched for when I was young and appreciated all those who helped me shape my career.